GoldenPhi/goldenphi.github.io/_posts/2014-11-24-wev-dev-libs.md

 ---
-layout: page
+layout: post
-title: Resources
-tagline: Collection of libraries for web development
-group: navigation
+category: libraries
+tags: [libraries, code, html, web]
 ---

-{% include JB/setup %}
+I've hosted a set of libraries (html, css & js) in this site.

-To include any of these libraries, just copy-paste the HTML tags inside your `<head></head>` tags
+They're accessible using this tags inside your HTML `<head></head>` tags.

+For documentation on any of these libs, scroll past this code snippet.

 {% highlight html linenos %}
 <!-- jQuery -->